Would you like to see what we have written on a subject? Use the search below.

 Know God For Yourself

 ”And they shall teach no more every man his neighbour, and every man his brother, saying, Know the LORD: for they shall all know me, from the least of them unto the greatest of them, saith the LORD: for I will forgive their iniquity, and I will remember their sin no more.”
 Jer.
-31:34
+31:34, KJV

 God desires that relationship with you.
 He has totally committed Himself to you - no reservations [you’ll understand this better if you take The Making Of A Blood Covenant].
 Fear and shame are tricks of the enemy to keep us from that beautiful relationship.

 The same is true with shame.
 Jesus Christ was mocked, stripped naked, and hung on a cross to take the shame of sin.
 We never need to be ashamed or embarrassed to come into His presence.
-He loves us, He accepts us, He desires us in His presence.
+He loves us, accepts us, and desires us in His presence.
 The Devil will play on any emotion he can to keep us away from that Presence.

 So relax.
 Don’t be uptight.
 You are unconditionally loved.
 When you are alone, grab a cup of coffee [or whatever you like to drink], sit at the kitchen table, and talk to Jesus as if your best friend was sitting across the table from you...because He is.
+Or take a more traditional approach by kneeling or prostrating yourself before Him.
+Or whatever works between the two of you.
+You will probably use different postures at different times.
+This is a living relationship, not a static meeting.
+His love for you is unwavering and constant.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.